rvnminers-A-and-N/docker-meowcoin/README.md

     sudo docker-compose build
     sudo docker-compose up -d meowcoin-wallet

-If you want to see the docker container info
+If you want to see the docker container info:

     sudo docker container ls
     sudo docker ps

-Once running, you can docker exec into it and run `meowcoin-cli` to interact with the wallet:
+Once running, you can docker exec into it and run `meowcoin-cli` to interact with the wallet by running the following command:

     docker exec -ti meowcoin-wallet bash